GLOBAL MARKETS-Asian stocks pause rally, eyeing China stimulus, Powell testimony | Headlines

 GLOBAL MARKETS-Asian stocks pause rally, eyeing China stimulus, Powell testimony

+MSCI's broadest index of Asia-Pacific shares outside Japan slumped 0.8% on Monday, after hitting a four-month high the previous session and finishing up 3% for the week, the best since January.
+Japan's Nikkei tumbled 1.3%, having clinched a three-decade top on Friday, buoyed by the Bank of Japan (BOJ) leaving its ultra-easy policy setting unchanged, which sent the yen to a 7-month low against the U.S. dollar.

-Asian shares started cautiously on Monday after their best weekly run in five months, as investors looked ahead to China's rate decision and U.S. Federal Reserve Chair Jerome Powell's testimonies for clues on the path ahead.
+Asian shares fell on Monday, consolidating gains after their best weekly run in five months, while investors looked ahead to China's rate decision and U.S. Federal Reserve Chair Jerome Powell's testimonies for clues on the path ahead.

+Europe is set to extend the decline when markets there open, with pan-regional Euro Stoxx 50 futures down 0.7%.
+U.S. markets are closed for the Juneteenth holiday, with Wall Street futures mostly flat in Asia.
+MSCI's broadest index of Asia-Pacific shares outside Japan slumped 0.8% on Monday, after hitting a four-month high the previous session and finishing up 3% for the week, the best since January.

-Both S&P 500 futures and Nasdaq futures were mostly flat after Wall Street's bullish run met resistance on Friday.
-Cash U.S. Treasuries were untraded due to the Juneteenth holiday, while futures were largely steady.
-In Asia, Japan's Nikkei slipped 0.4%, having clinched a three-decade top on Friday, buoyed by the Bank of Japan's (BOJ) leaving its ultra-easy policy setting unchanged, which sent the yen to a 7-month low against the U.S. dollar.
+Japan's Nikkei tumbled 1.3%, having clinched a three-decade top on Friday, buoyed by the Bank of Japan (BOJ) leaving its ultra-easy policy setting unchanged, which sent the yen to a 7-month low against the U.S. dollar.
+Cash Treasuries were untraded, while futures were up a fraction amid little liquidity.

-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.6%, after hitting a four-month high on Friday and finishing up 3% for the week, the best since January.
-China's blue chips slipped 0.5% while Hong Kong's Hang Seng index eased 0.6%.
+In China, hopes for more forceful stimulus were growing but the lack of concrete details from a cabinet meeting on Friday disappointed investors.
+China blue chips slipped 0.8%, while Hong Kong's Hang Seng index slumped 1.6%.
+Goldman Sachs on Sunday cut its forecast for China's GDP growth this year to 5.4% from 6.0%, joining other major banks to slash growth expectations for the world's second largest economy.

+"At this juncture, the economy is under a tug of war between waning growth momentum and increasing policy support," said Goldman analysts.
+"We judge that growth headwinds are likely persistent while policymakers are constrained by economic and political considerations in delivering meaningful stimulus."

 POWELL TAKES STAGE After a week in which the stock market cheered the Fed's decision to skip a rate hike in June, investors are also looking to a number of Fed speakers this week, with Powell set to deliver congressional testimonies on Wednesday and Thursday.